variantstudios/compasshighschool.org/pages/community-engaged-learning/index.md

 * Restorative practices for connection and constructive engagement of conflict
 * Diversity by design and equity of opportunity
 * Environmental sustainability and regeneration
-* Staff and community mentors are co-learners and collaborators with students
+* Engaging staff and community mentors as co-learners and collaborators with students
 * Team teaching
 * Flexible daily schedule and year-round learning
-* Future ready: college preparation, career planning and community engagement
+* Future-ready focus on college preparation, career planning and community engagement

 &nbsp;